nextstrain/nextstrain.org/README.md

 #### (Temporary) forecasts viz app (inside main app)

 * Vendored into forecasts-ncov via `git subtree add --prefix forecasts-ncov https://github.com/nextstrain/forecasts-ncov.git main --squash` on 2023-01-01.
 Forecasts-ncov@main was at commit 65538e8.
+* To pull in changes there are two options:
-* Pull in changes via `git subtree pull --prefix forecasts-ncov https://github.com/nextstrain/forecasts-ncov.git main --squash`
+  * (preferred option) merge in changes and squash them into a single commit.
+To do this we need the latest commit of the [forecasts-ncov](https://github.com/nextstrain/forecasts-ncov) repo, then run `git subtree merge --prefix forecasts-ncov <COMMIT> --squash`
+  * (alternative approach) the following will work but pulling cannot squash the commits together. `git subtree pull --prefix forecasts-ncov https://github.com/nextstrain/forecasts-ncov.git main`

 ---